ETS-ReactNative3/NoiseHub/README.md

 # NoiseHub

 ## Summary
-College study spaces are often inconsistently managed.
-That variability can hinder a student’s productivity, especially when they spend time finding a comfortable location rather than studying.
-NoiseHub aims to give students the ability to find the perfect study space by providing accurate temperature, headcount, and noise information about locations.
-This is done using a small embedded system consisting of Raspberry Pi’s and sensors that can be mounted easily in any room.
-With our backend hosted on AWS, data is compiled into a user friendly format on the NoiseHub companion app.
+College study spaces are often busy and rapidly evolving environments.
+That variablilty can severely hinder student productivity, especially when they spend time finding a comfortable location rather than studying.
+NosieHub aims to give students the ability to find the perfect study space by providing accurate temperature, headcount, and noise information of study spaces.
+This is accomplished using a smll embedded system consisting of Raspberry Pi's and sensors that can be mounted easily in any room.
+Data from the system is stored and analyzed in various AWS services, being compiled into a user friendly format on the NoiseHub companion application.

 ## Frontend Setup
 npm install or yarn install